codesmith-gmbh/forge-res/bootstrap/README.md

 # Bootstrap cloudformation template.

-The template is used to create the install/update jobs for the fondamental core of the forge.
+The template is used to create the install/update jobs for the fundamental core of the forge.

 It is normally installed using the `forge` cli tool (alternatively, until the `forge` cli tool is available).
 The following snippet is used for testing.